otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/project-descriptor.md

 You must submit all application files via GitHub Classroom.

 - Repository URL: [https://classroom.github.com/a/8sCyquQ_](https://classroom.github.com/a/8sCyquQ_)
-- Branch: Switch to the Project branch using the following command: `git switch project`
+- Branch: Switch to the Project branch using the following command: `git checkout -b project`
 - Git Ignore: If you do not have one, create a .gitignore using this resource - [Node.gitignore](https://raw.githubusercontent.com/github/gitignore/main/Node.gitignore)
 - Due Date: Sunday at 11.59 PM
 - Late Penalty: 10% per day, rolling over at 12.00 AM